department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal/court-appeals-veterans-claims.md

 ### The Court reviews Board decisions based on:
   - The record before the agency (what was in your file at the time the Board reviewed it), **and**
-  - Arguments of the parties (president in a written brief, with oral arguments usually held only in cases bringing up new legal issues)
+  - Arguments of the parties (presented in a written brief, with oral arguments usually held only in cases bringing up new legal issues)
 </div>

 The Court’s main office is in Washington, D.C., but the Court can hold sessions anywhere in the United States.
 The Court does hold sessions in other parts of the country a small number of times each year.